1300 669 711 - Australia

 Summary

-Key indicators include inconsistencies in profile pictures, such as mismatched gender or age; sudden surges in connection requests from individuals at the same company or with similar headlines; suspicious work histories, particularly in cases of made-up education or job roles; excessive connections without meaningful engagement; too-good-to-be-true job offers often used in recruitment scams; and the use of famous names or uncommon aliases.
+Key indicators include profile pictures that don’t look right, and often combined with mismatched ethnicity, gender or age.
+Further indicators of fake profiles on LinkedIn are sudden rushes of connection requests from individuals at the same company or with similar headlines; suspicious work histories, particularly in cases of concocted education or job roles; very high numbers of connections and/or followers without meaningful engagement; too-good-to-be-true job offers; single issue political agendas; business offers that seem too good to be true; and the use of famous names or uncommon aliases.

 Contact us